 Payment in full for all professional services is due at the time of service.
-If surgery is required, a deposit of the low end of the estimate will be necessary the day of the procedure, with any remaining balance due upon the patient’s discharge from the hospital.
+If surgery is required, a deposit will be necessary the day of the procedure, with any remaining balance due upon the patient’s discharge from the hospital.
 For your convenience, Skylos Sports Medicine accepts MasterCard, Visa, American Express, Discover and CareCredit.

 Skylos Sports Medicine does not offer internal financing or payment plans.
 However, we do accept CareCredit.
 You may find out instantly if you are approved and start using your account immediately with Skylos Sports Medicine.

 Current pet insurance programs are typically financial relationships between the pet owner and the insurance company.
 Skylos Sports Medicine accepts all forms of pet insurance and will support your individual claims for reimbursement.
 Skylos does not accept payment directly from the insurance company.